Uniform non-autonomous basins of attraction: Dynamics of perturbed weak shift-like maps

 The motivation to consider the above perturbed class of maps is inspired from the study of dynamics of certain (irregular) polynomial automorphisms of $\C^3$ studied in \cite{CF:three dimension}.

-\begin{lem} Let $\seq{S}$ be a sequence of perturbed weak shift-like maps of degree $d$ corresponding to a uniformly bounded sequence of weak shift-like maps of degree $\tilde{d} \le d-2$.
+\begin{lem} Let $\seq{S}$ be a sequence of perturbed weak shift-like maps of degree $d$ corresponding to a uniformly bounded sequence of weak shift-like maps of degree at most $\tilde{d} \le d-2$.
 Then there exists a sufficiently large $R>1$ such that